AndriiMieshkov/Weather-Usense/README.md

 - On load, the app attempts to get the user's location via `navigator.geolocation`.
 - The coordinates are reverse-geocoded using Nominatim to fetch the city name, defaulting to "New York" if geolocation fails or is denied.

-## ESLint Configuration
-The project uses ESLint for code quality.
-To expand the configuration for production (e.g., with TypeScript), refer to the [TypeScript template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) and integrate [`typescript-eslint`](https://typescript-eslint.io).

 ## React Compiler
 The React Compiler is not enabled by default due to performance impacts.
 To enable it, follow the [React Compiler documentation](https://react.dev/learn/react-compiler/installation).